metajack/metajack.im/_posts/2011-03-29-xmpp-case-study-interview-drakontas.markdown

 Ilya: Smyle is a group-based social collaboration application that allows you and your friends to interact with each other to plan or coordinate around specific events.

-10:05:09 Ilya Braude: It does this by allowing group members to chat, share location, and pictures.
+It does this by allowing group members to chat, share location, and pictures.
 All pictures and maps are also instantly turned into shared whiteboard sessions, allowing annotations and icon placement.

 <strong>Jack: Can you give some examples of how people are starting to
 use Smyle?</strong>